hmanne23/AI-PoweredEmailGuard/README.txt

-AI-Powered Email Guard
+Smart Email Classifier

 Introduction:

-AI-Powered Email Guard is a web-based machine learning application designed to classify incoming emails as Spam or Not Spam.
+Smart Email Classifier is a web-based machine learning application designed to classify incoming emails as Spam or Not Spam.
 It uses Natural Language Processing (NLP) and classification algorithms (Naive Bayes and SVM) to enhance email security and user trust.

 Key Features: